fluent/fluentd-docs-gitbook/developer/api-plugin-filter.md

 - `record` is a `Hash` with String keys.

 The return value of this method should be a `Hash` of modified record, or `nil`.
-In case of `nil`, the event will be discarded.
+If it is `nil`, the event will be discarded.

 ## Writing Tests